The warmer weather is just around the corner folks! I can tell because my crocus have bloomed and I’m cold weather sewing-ed out.

 Well, I hoped you enjoyed this stop on the Spring Fling Blog Hop 2020.
 In these crazy times in the world, let us allow our hobbies to bring us joy!

-If you are interested in making this pattern, be sure to check it out on the Patterns for Pirates website HERE.
+If you are interested in making this sewing pattern, or even just seeing it on all the lovely testers, be sure to check it out on the Patterns for Pirates website by clicking HERE!

 One Last Bonus